hanion/mite/README.md

 # mite

-minimal templated static site generator with embeddable C
+MInimal TEmplated static site generator with C templates

 ## what it does